POS Network Issues: Tips to Get Back Online Quickly

 1. Simplified Integration – Choose a network failover solution that calls that can be easily located and mounted where cellular reception is the strongest.

-3. Upgradeable with 4G LTE Plug-In Modems & Dual Sim Support – No matter the size of your business or the amount of transactions at your store, you need network failover that can handle supporting the breadth of your data, which means you need the best, fastest technology, i.e. 4G.
+3. Upgradeable with 5G LTE Plug-In Modems & Dual Sim Support – No matter the size of your business or the amount of transactions at your store, you need network failover that can handle supporting the breadth of your data, which means you need the best, fastest technology, i.e., 5G.

 Power outages and network connectivity issues will happen.
-A failover in place at your retail store so that you can access your network, and process credit and debit cards during the outage.
-Consider this statistic: 96% of businesses that have a disaster recovery solution in place fully recover their operations.
+A failover in place at your retail store so that you can access your network and process credit and debit cards during the outage.
+Consider this statistic: According to CloudControl, 96% of businesses with a disaster recovery solution in place are able to fully get their operations back on track.

 How FTx POS Helps Reduce Downtime